ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch05_01_univ.md

 Simply put, *morals* are a set of rules claiming to accurately and consistently identify universally preferable human behaviours, just as *physics* is a set of rules claiming to accurately and consistently identify the universal behaviour of matter.

 The second question to be asked is: is there any such thing as “universally preferable behaviour” at all?
 If there is, we can begin to explore what such behaviour might be.
 If not, then our examination must stop here – just as the examination of Ptolemaic astronomy ceased after it became commonly accepted that the Sun was in fact the centre of the solar system.

-[^6]: In physics, the question is: either universal physical rules are valid, or they are not.